Rush Limbaugh, the Excellence in Broadcasting Network.

 So it's not just Greece that has everybody in the stock market troubled and panicked.

-There's ongoing concern of a potential bursting real estate bubble in China that if it happens, according to the Financial Times, would make uh Europe's implosion look minor.
+There's ongoing concern of a potential bursting real estate bubble in China that if it happens, according to the Financial Times, would make Europe's implosion look minor.

-Now China's stock market has been selling off for months.
+Now, China's stock market has been selling off for months.

 Wall Street's not been paying much attention to it.

-Except this story's in the LA Times.
+Except this story is in the L.A.
+Times.

-And I would say to the LA Times, you called for every damn one of these commitments to benefits.
+And I would say to the L.A.
+Times, you called for every damn one of these commitments to benefits.

-By the year, 1.264, not 1.20.
+By the Euro, 1.264, not 1.20.

 Big difference when you're in the currency game.

-Uh then the Washington Post debt woes in Greece turn violent as fears spread to other European countries.
+Then the Washington Post debt woes in Greece turn violent as fears spread to other European countries.

-Mm-mm, and members of his Democrat Socialist Workers' Party in the United States of America.
+That would be Barack Hussein Obama and members of his Democrat Socialist Workers' Party in the United States of America.

 Angela Merkel is warning that the crisis in Greece is leaving the European Union future in balance.